Geinzit/BombasticBulletDodger/README.md

 1. Use WASD to control the player movements (the character '@').
 2. In the start of the game, a player has three hearts.
 When the player runs out of hearts, the game ends.
 3. Don’t touch the bullets (the character '\*')!
 1 bullet deals 1 heart.
 4. There will be a chance for the player to recover their health by catching healing items (the character '$') that will randomly spawn on the map.
-However, the maximum number of health a player can have is 7.
-When the number is reached, no healing items will spawn.
+If caught, it will increase the health of the player by 1.
 5. Be quick in getting the healing items!
 The healing items will disappear if a bullet passes through it!
 6. The score is calculated by how much time the player survives.
 7. There are three difficulties: easy, medium, and hard: